Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 7.2.2 – Across each venue, ELR will be split into the same Factory and Open divisions.

 7.2.3 – A different rifle may be used and there is no requirement to stay in the same division for both days.

-7.2.4 – The only enforced similarity between venues for the ELR, will be the calibre bracket competitors compete within: up to & incl.
+7.2.4 – One of the enforced similarities between venues for the ELR, will be the calibre bracket competitors compete within: up to & incl.
 6.5mm, up to & incl. .30 cal and for Gardners & Orion the addition of anything over .30 cal.
-These calibre brackets have been carefully chosen to try and reduce ballistic disparity amongst competitors as far as reasonable practical, i.e. without asking for verified B.C’s and velocities etc.
+These calibre brackets have been carefully chosen to try and reduce ballistic disparity amongst competitors as far as reasonably practical, i.e. without asking for verified B.C’s and velocities etc.

 8.0 Guidelines for Match Directors

 The MD is ultimately in command of the PRL event at their location, but must follow the rules & S.O.P.’s within this document.

 8.1.1 – Provide the shooters with as much general information as possible.
 Accurate start times, solid directions, overall round count and general expectations should be conveyed to the shooters at least one month prior to the challenge Also include what amenities and facilities will be available and what the participants should plan to bring; i.e. food, water etc. This information can be easily distributed on the entry form.

 8.1.2 – On the entry from, please also remember to request the shooters Division and Category(’s).

 8.1.3 – It is at the MD’s discretion as to whether the full CoF is released in advance or on the morning of the challenge.
 If it is released in the morning, a period of no less than 1 hour before the range briefing must be provided for the shooters to study it and make notes etc.

 8.1.4 – The CoF should be concise and include all the information a shooter needs to complete each stage.
 At a minimum: stage round count, time, target distances, target size and firing positions / barricade design.
 Blind stages are of course the exception to this.